-It’s all about the Best Bass Earbuds not Treble!
+It’s all about the List of the Best Bass Earbuds, not Treble!

 Regular earbuds not doing it for you?
 Feel like you are missing out when the track peaks and the bass drops?
-Maybe your just a hedonist and enjoy turning that thing between your ears into soup?
-Don’t worry we are here to help with this list of the top 12 best bass earbuds.
-It’s like a top 10 but with 2 extra earphones thrown in for good measure.
+Maybe you are just a hedonist and enjoy turning that pink thing between your ears into soup?
+Don’t worry.
+We are here to help with this list of the 15 best bass earbuds of 2021.
+It’s like an earphone top 10 but with 5 extra earphones thrown in for good measure.

-Don’t make the mistake of lumping any of the earphones listed below in with the likes of Beats and Skullcandy.
-These are all streaks ahead and are guaranteed to bring a huge stupid grin upon your face.
+Don’t make the mistake of lumping any of the earphones listed below in with the likes of rotten offerings from the likes of Beats and Skullcandy.
+The earphones listed below are all streaks ahead and are guaranteed to bring a huge stupid grin upon your face.
 Let us begin.

 What makes for a good set of bass earbuds?

-To decide on what the best bass earbuds are you are going to want to know what type of bass you want.
-Usually, one earphone is never perfect to do all jobs and that's why I always have at least one set of bass enhanced earphones in my arsenal to give me more depth in the low end than a lot of my more balanced “audiophile” earphones like the Campfire Audio Andromeda can deliver.
+To decide what the best bass earbuds are, you will want to know what type of bass you want.
+Usually, one earphone is never perfect for doing all jobs.
+That’s why I always have at least one set of bass-enhanced earphones in my arsenal to give me more depth in the low end than a lot of my more balanced “audiophile” earphones like the Campfire Audio Andromeda can deliver.

-When choosing bass earbuds my focus is on having the best low end with the rest of the spectrum (mids, highs) being less of a priority.
-That doesn’t mean you have to go off and get trashy sounding upper frequencies, plenty of earbuds can deliver big bass and still remain composed.
+When choosing bass earbuds, my focus is on having the best low end, with the rest of the spectrum (mids, highs) being less of a priority.
+That doesn’t mean you have to go off and get trashy-sounding upper frequencies; plenty of earbuds can deliver big bass and remain composed.

-Personally, in a set of bass-heavy earphones, I want deep growling sub bass extension with a big slam to fit in with the beat drops on industrial and electronic music.
-I am looking to get as much sub bass whilst still retaining good speed and some detail in the low end.
+Personally, in a set of bass-heavy earphones, I want a deep growling sub-bass extension with a big slam to fit in with the beat drops on industrial and electronic music.
+I am looking to get as much sub-bass whilst still retaining good speed and some detail in the low end.
 Other people are looking for a little bit of extra weight over what you find in balanced IEM’s but want a lot of texture and speed.
-It’s personal preference and in a large part comes down to the types of music you intend on listening to.
+It’s a personal preference and in large part comes down to the types of music you intend on listening to.

 Best for Rock, Classical & Jazz

-Rock, classical and jazz will all have bass.
+Rock, classical, and jazz will all have bass.
 It’s just that it might not be as emphasized as it is in other genres.
-In these classes of music bass usually becomes more of a background whereas in a lot of modern music bass is the emphasized point with deep drops and heavy hits.
-So in this case, you would be looking for earbuds whose bass comes across detailed, speedy and with very little bleed (smothering of other frequencies) into the midrange.
-From this list, I would suggest, look at the FLC8, Audio Technica’s and Yamaha EPH-100 or take a look at some of our other lists for a good set of all-rounder earphones.
+In these music classes, bass usually becomes more of a background, whereas, in a lot of modern music, the bass is the emphasized point with deep drops and heavy hits.
+So, in this case, you would be looking for earbuds whose bass comes across as detailed, speedy, and with minimal bleed (smothering of other frequencies) into the midrange.
+From this list, I would suggest looking at the FLC8, Audio Technica’s, and Yamaha EPH-100 or taking a look at some of our other top 10 and list articles for a good set of all-rounder earphones.

 What if your main genres are Rap, Hip-Hop, EDM, Electronica, and Dubstep?